Magritte-code/Magritte/docs/src/0_getting_started/2_installation.rst

     export CXX=/path/to/gcc/g++-<version>

 Here, you should use the path to your own gcc binaries, and :literal:`<version>` is the version of gcc installed on your machine (e.g. :literal:`gcc-14` and :literal:`g++-14` for gcc.14.x.x).
+If you recompile the code often, you may want to add these two commands to your .zprofile to make them permanent.

 .. hint::